clburlison/scripts/clburlison_scripts/disable_bluetooth/README.md

 Disable Bluetooth Adapter
 ===

+#PLEASE DON'T USE THIS AS IS.
+I NEVER FINISHED THIS AND SHOULD ONLY BE USED AS A RESOURCE.
+BLUETOOTH DEVICES WERE ANNOYING BUT I NEVER GOT ALL THE PIECES TOGETHER.

 ...you know for disabling the bluetooth adapter.

 Extra bits that might be of interest to others.

 ```bash
 #delete bluetooth bits from pram